ryanallen/words-of-my-perfect-teacher/README.md

 To have stolen will make us not only poor, but also liable to suffer pillage, robbery or other calamities which disperse among enemies and rivals whatever few possessions we come by.
 For this reason, anyone who now lacks money or property would do better to create even a small spark of [merit](#merit) than to move mountains to get rich.
 If it is not your destiny to be wealthy because of your lack of [generosity](#generosity) in past lives, no amount of effort in this life will help.
 Look at the loot most robbers or bandits get from each of their raids&mdash;often almost more than the very earth itself can hold.
 Yet people who live by robbery always end up dying of hunger.
 Notice, too, how traders or those who appropriate the goods of the [Saṅgha](#saṅgha) fail to profit from their earnings, however great.
 On the other hand, people now experiencing the effects of their past [generosity](#generosity) never lack wealth all their lives, and for many of them this happens without their making the least effort.
 So, if you have hopes of getting rich, devote your efforts to acts of charity and making offerings!

-This continent of [Jambudvīpa](#jambudvīpa) gives a particular power<sup>60</sup> to the [effects of actions](#effects-of-actions), so that what we do early in life is likely to have an effect later in the same life&mdash;or even right away if done in certain exceptional circumstances.
+This continent of [Jambudvīpa](#jambudvīpa) gives a particular power[^60] to the [effects of actions](#effects-of-actions), so that what we do early in life is likely to have an effect later in the same life&mdash;or even right away if done in certain exceptional circumstances.
 So to resort to theft, fraud or other ways of [taking what is not given](#12-taking-what-is-not-given) in the hopes of getting rich is to do just the opposite of what we had intended.
 The karmic effect will trap us in the world of the [preta](#preta)s for many [kalpa](#kalpa)s.
 Even towards the end of this life, it will begin to affect us and will make us more and more impoverished, more and more troubled.
 We will be bereft of any control over the few possessions that remain to us.
 Our avarice will make us feel more and more destitute and deprived, however wealthy we may be.
 Our possessions will become the cause of harmful actions.
 We will be like [preta](#preta)s that guard [treasure](#treasure)s but are incapable of using what they possess.
 Look closely at people who are apparently rich.
 If they are not using their wealth freely for the [Dharma](#dharma), which is the source of happiness and well-being in this life and in lives to come, or even for food and clothing, they are actually poorer than the poor.
-Their preta-like experience right now is a karmic [effect similar to the cause](#22-the-effect-similar-to-the-cause), resulting from their impure [generosity](#generosity) in the past.<sup>82</sup>
+Their preta-like experience right now is a karmic [effect similar to the cause](#22-the-effect-similar-to-the-cause), resulting from their impure [generosity](#generosity) in the past.[^82]

-<details id="60"><summary>Note <sup>60</sup></summary><i>las kyi sa pa</i>, a place where the force of <a href="#karma">karma</a> is more powerful and its effects are felt more strongly and, in certain cases, sooner.
-Of the four continents in the universe of traditional cosmology, it is especially in <a href="#jambudvīpa">Jambudvīpa</a> that actions produce strong effects, and in which individual experiences are more variable.
-The inhabitants of the other continents experience the results of past actions, for the most part, rather than creating new causes.
-Their experiences and lifespans are more fixed.
-</details><br>

-<details id="82"><summary>Note <sup>82</sup></summary>Impure <a href="#generosity">generosity</a> is giving with a self-centered attitude, in a miserly fashion or halfheartedly, or giving and then regretting it afterwards.
-The effect of giving in that way is that one will be wealthy but will not benefit from it.
-</details><br>

 ###### 2.2.2.3 Experiences Similar to the Cause of Sexual Misconduct